-3.5 Animal Feed and Food Inspection and Sampling
+3.5 Animal Feed and Food Sampling The Trading Standards Service's Food and Feed Sampling Policy is annexed to this Plan.

 The Trading Standards Service targets its proactive sampling at locally produced animal feed and foods, those products/ingredients from companies that manufacture in, are based in, or import into Norfolk.
 In line with a letter from the FSA (ENF/E/08/061) the Service is committed to ensuring that at least 10% of all food samples are of foods imported into the European Union.